 The Formal Garden may look like a shortcut between the Mansion and the Raymond Hall Complex, but its mazelike box hedge is deceptively tricky to navigate.
 Make your way through it to one of the white marble benches to study in the sun.

 The Italian Gardens, also known as the Classic Gardens, extend from the Casino to the magnificent Apollo Fountain.
-The garden features numerous statues, including a huge wrought-iron sculpture known as The Eagle that was purchased from the Paris Exposition of 1900.
+The garden features numerous statues, including The Eagle, a huge wrought-iron sculpture purchased from the Paris Exposition of 1900.

-Located just south of Maria Hall is a touch of the Orient: The Japanese Garden.
-This garden features traditional stone lanterns, a 1910 teahouse, several footbridges, a variety of Japanese flora, and unparalleled tranquility.
+Located just south of Maria Hall is a touch of the Orient: the Japanese Garden.
+This garden features traditional stone lanterns, a 1910 teahouse from the Japan-British Exhibition of 1910, several footbridges, Japanese flora, and unparalleled tranquility.

 The Historic Buildings